-Delhi the capital city of India has many feather to its cap.
+Delhi the capital city of India has many feathers to its cap.
 From age-old monuments to new architectural wonders, from scrumptious food options to diverse culture, its vibrant street bazaars, Delhi has it all.
 It also enjoys the unique distinction of being the only city in the world having not one but three UNESCO world Heritage sites within the city boundaries.
-Delhi never ceases to amaze its visitors wonderful things to do and see.
+Delhi never ceases to amaze its visitor’s wonderful things to do and see.
 The city is full of colourful bazaars, fun places, artistic contents.
 Let’s explore 10 great things to do in Delhi.

 1. Humayun’s Tomb: for a fantastic photo tour

 This tomb was originally built as a tomb of the Mughal emperor Humayun in the 16th century.
 It is a striking combination of elaborate Persian style with local craftsmanship.
 The UNESCO listed Heritage site provides great photo-op to its visitors.

 2. Nizammudin Dargah: To lose oneself to soul-stirring Sufi music